memudualimatou/CAB-INVESTMENT-EDA/README.md

 * [Cab_Investment_Data Intake Report.pdf](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/blob/main/SubmissionWeek2/Cab_Investment_Data%20Intake%20Report.pdf) - this file that comprises informations abou the dataset

 * [Cab_Investment_Recommendations.docx](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/blob/main/SubmissionWeek2/Cab_Investment_Recommendations.docx) - this file is the summarization of all hypothesis derives from the insights

+This is one of tasks during my internship with DATA GLACIER

 * [CabInvestment.pptx](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/tree/main/SubmissionWeek3) - this file is the powerpoint presentation that can be used to vusially present the result of the insight extraction to an organization.